Shaon-Biswas/VisualSorting/README.md

 Available Controls inside Sorting Visualizer:-

-Use 1 to start Bubble Sort Algorithm.
+Use 1 to start Bubble Sort Algorithm.\n
 Use 2 to start Selection Sort Algorithm.
 Use 3 to start Insertion Sort Algorithm.
 Use 4 to start Merge Sort Algorithm.